isakpulkki/15PuzzleSolver/README.md

 This is a Python-based GUI application built with the TKinter library.
 It enables users to play the 15 Puzzle game and presents them with optimal moves to solve it.

-To achieve this, the application employs the Iterative Deepening A* algorithm, which uses an additive pattern database as a heuristic to determine the best moves to solve the puzzle.
+To achieve this, the application uses the Iterative Deepening A* algorithm, which uses an additive pattern database as a heuristic to determine the best moves to solve the puzzle.

 ## Instructions